 Addressing Misconceptions About Islam

-Let’s face it Islam often gets misrepresented.
+Let’s face it, Islam often gets misrepresented.
 These schools act as a counterforce, promoting the real message of peace, tolerance, and intellectualism that Islam stands for.

 Creating a Balance Between Faith and Modernity